Top Things to do in Fano Italy

 Porto di Fano

 Fano has served as a port since Roman times, and today Porto di Fano is one of the most important Adriatic fishing ports.
 The port of Fano sits between the town’s Lido and Sassonia beaches and the touristic port, Marina dei Cesari.
-Locals often comes to the port of Fano first thing to buy seafood when the fishermen are just returning with their catch.
+Locals often come to the port of Fano first thing to buy seafood when the fishermen are just returning with their catch.

 Moretta Fanese